grimy86/CCI25/readme.md

 **An open-source guide / insights to C-style C++, x86, x86-64 assembly, cybersecurity operations and Windows internals into a unified learning resource.**

-> [!IMPORTANT]
-> This guide is catered towards cybersecurity development, not as much to cybersecurity operations / red teaming or blue teaming.
+**Brief disclaimer:** This guide is catered towards cybersecurity development, not as much to cybersecurity operations / red teaming or blue teaming.

 > [!TIP]
 >  No prior knowledge is needed.